JensenJ-Modding/YouShallNotTick/README.md

 # YouShallNotTick
-A standalone Minecraft Mod to reduce unnecessary entity ticking for modern Minecraft versions on Forge and Fabric.
+A standalone Minecraft Mod to reduce unnecessary entity ticking for modern Minecraft versions on Forge, NeoForge and Fabric.
 Inspired by ItShallNotTick